JigsawComm: Joint Semantic Feature Encoding and Transmission for Communication-Efficient Cooperative Perception: Methodology

+\textbf{Challenges.} This formulation presents three core challenges: (\texttt{C1}) During inference, each agent must decide \emph{which} features to transmit without access to ground truth or full features from other agents (infeasible to transmit) to optimize for $\mathcal{P}(\cdot)$.
+Thus, a locally computable and compact utility proxy that correlates with CP accuracy and captures cross-agent redundancy is required. (\texttt{C2}) The binary scheduling masks $\mathbf{M}_i$ are non-differentiable, preventing direct end-to-end training of the utility proxy. (\texttt{C3}) The feature selection under Eq.~\eqref{eq:budget} is a 0-1 knapsack problem, which is NP-Hard in general~\cite{kellerer2004multidimensional}.

 \textbf{System Overview.} \system learns to assemble the `jigsaw' of multi-agent BEV features so that the CP messages carry only essential, non-overlapping content.
 As shown in Fig.~\ref{fig:system}, \emph{each agent}: \circled{1} produces \emph{sparse and semantically important} features (Sec.~\ref{sec:feature-sparsity}); \circled{2} predicts a compact meta utility map using a Feature Utility Estimator (FUE) network, which is exchanged among agents efficiently (Sec.~\ref{sec:due}); \circled{3} locally applies a \emph{deterministic, redundancy-aware} top-1-per-cell policy, producing a feature selection mask that maximizes the total utility while satisfying the communication budget (Sec.~\ref{sec:transmission}); \circled{4} broadcasts the selected features; \circled{5} fuses the exchanged features and passes to the inference head for output.
-With the total per-frame communication cost upper-bounded by the size of a single sparse semantic feature, the required bandwidth is $\mathcal{O}(1)$ as the number of agents increases, ensuring high scalability.
+With the total per-frame data payload upper-bounded by the size of a single sparse semantic feature, the data-channel bandwidth scales as $\mathcal{O}(1)$ with respect to the number of agents, ensuring high scalability.